 Jinshanling Great Wall Tours from Beijing Hostels

 - Beijing Downtown Backpackers Accommodation runs buses to Jinshanling with pick-up from Simatai.
 260 Y/person, including Great Wall entrance fees.
 That's just slightly more than what we paid, so it's not a bad deal.
 We met travelers who gave this tour good reviews.

-- Leo Hostel runs a Secret Great Wall Tour that gets good reviews online and offline.
+- Leo Hostel runs a Secret Great Wall Tour that gets good reviews.